 2. Well Played

 Well Played was released in 2020.
 This one also comes in at 336 pages.
-This book takes place in the same world as the first book centering around the Willow Creek Renaissance Festival.
+This book occurs in the same world as the first book, centering around the Willow Creek Renaissance Festival.
 The events of this book take place one year after the main events in the first book and this second book in the series.

 Our main character is Emily’s friend and fellow tavern wench.
 Stacey is a touch on the basic white girl side.
-She loves her vessels and her Instagram, but there’s also a lingering sadness and boredom to her.
+She loves her vessels and her Instagram, but she also has a lingering sadness and boredom.
 She loves working at the fair every year.
-But she can’t help feel trapped, a little bit caught in a rut because, unlike Emily, she grew up in Willow Creek.
+But she can’t help but feel trapped, a little bit caught in a rut because, unlike Emily, she grew up in Willow Creek.

-At Renaissance Festival, Stacey has a regular no-strings-attached hook-up arrangement with a seriously hot musician who stops at the fair every year.
-Dex MacLean, who Stacey says looks like a Hemsworth only in a kilt, makes up a band with his two brothers, and they stop at the Willow Creek Renaissance Festival every single year.
-Even though Stacey knows that this is a no-strings-attached, she ends up thinking about him after the band has left town.
+Stacey has a regular no-strings-attached hook-up at Renaissance Festival with a seriously hot musician who stops at the fair every year.
+Dex MacLean, who Stacey says looks like a Hemsworth only in a kilt, makes up a band with his two brothers, and they stop at the Willow Creek Renaissance Festival every year.
+Even though Stacey knows this is a no-strings-attached, she thinks about him after the band has left town.

-So she, after having a few too many drinks one night, ends up sending him a very long, rambling, cringy message, telling him that she’s thinking of him.
-She is mortified by her actions the next morning, but the two starts a nice back and forth that lasts a whole calendar year, up to the point where the fare is getting ready to start again.
-The nature of the romance is entirely different, and the pacing is different like Kulti.
+So, after having too many drinks one night, she sends him a very long, rambling, cringy message, telling him that she’s thinking of him.
+She is mortified by her actions the next morning, but the two start a nice back and forth that lasts a whole calendar year, up to the point where the fare is getting ready to start again.
+The nature of the romance is entirely different, and the pacing is different, like Kulti.

 Author: Jen DeLuca